harmslab/notebooks-nonlinear-high-order-epistasis/README.md

 ## Try out the notebooks!

 All results and analysis are reproducible in Jupyter notebooks.
-Try the the notebooks now, graciously provided by the Binder web service.
+Try the the notebooks [now]((http://mybinder.org:/repo/harmslab/notebooks-nonlinear-high-order-epistasis)), graciously provided by the Binder web service.

 ## Download and Install